Researchers are investigating the role of non-coding DNA, or junk DNA, in regulating astrocytes, brain cells involved in Alzheimer's disease.

 Scientists mapped how the brain assembles itself from scratch

-The human brain is often compared to a computer, but the latest wave of research shows it is closer to a self-building city, ...
+The human brain is often compared to a computer, but the latest wave of research shows it is closer to a self-building city, complete with blueprints, zoning rules, and emergent neighborhoods that ...

 Tony Cottee, now 60, is as fed up as every other West Ham fan.
 He's a season-ticket holder and was there on Tuesday as they ...